forestgrape/people_interactions/people_interactions.md

   > Revolutions happened mainly in situations where a segregated and a small class controlled most of the wealth.
 * Between countries, when there are lots of interactions especially at the 'decision making'/leadership level, the chances for friendship is higher and thus the chances for tensions, hostile actions and especially war are lower.

   > When the decision makers are friends, hostile actions are rare. => Meetings of parliament members are considered helpful.
-Parliaments member often are in office for quite long and additionally they are quite members, so a parliament can have friend around the world and especially with all neighboring countries.
-A broad group of decision makers is considered helpful, as this makes it more likely that some are friends.
+Parliaments member often are in office for quite long and additionally they are many members, so a parliament can have friend around the world and especially with all neighboring countries.
+To have friendships between leadership groups is higher when the groups are larger.

-  > Borders between seem to some extent necessary to enable a local/own responsible and solidary societies. // Though the system should be fair such that every society/country can develop as it wants.
+  > Borders between seem to some extent necessary to enable a local/own responsible and solidary societies (at least with the current inequalities and taxation schemes). // Though the system should be such that every region/society/country has a fair chance to develop as it wants.